What is stable

 Though stable angina is less serious than unstable angina, it can be painful and uncomfortable.
 Both types of angina are usually signs of an underlying heart condition, so it’s important to see your doctor as soon as you have symptoms.

-Stable angina occurs when the heart doesn’t get the oxygen it needs to function properly.
+Stable angina occurs when the heart muscle doesn’t get the oxygen it needs to function properly.
 Your heart works harder when you exercise or experience emotional stress.

 Certain factors, such as narrowing of the arteries (atherosclerosis), can prevent your heart from receiving more oxygen.
 Your arteries can become narrow and hard when plaque (a substance made of fat, cholesterol, calcium, and other substances) builds up inside the artery walls.
 Blood clots can also block your arteries and reduce the flow of oxygen-rich blood to the heart.